OviedoVR/TimeZoneConverter/README.md

     * Customers often inform a deadline in PST time zone format
     * That need to be converted into UTC time zone format for my corresponding country
-    * However, one needs to know the corresponding UTC offset and the converted time in a straightfoward way.
+    * However, one needs to know the corresponding UTC offset and the converted time in a straightfoward way
-    * I mean, no adds and simple usage
+    * I mean, no boring ads and simple usage

 ## Steps for the solution: